Franklin Drilon: Senate

-In 1992, most of the Aquino cabinet were drafted for the Senate candidate line-up of the newly created party, Lakas Tao; Drilon opted to help President Aquino finish her term.
-He was again given the opportunity to run as a senatorial candidate of the Lakas–Laban coalition in the 1995 election.
+In 1992, most of the Aquino cabinet were drafted for the Senate candidate line-up of the newly created party, Lakas; Drilon opted to help President Aquino finish her term.
+He was again given the opportunity to run as a senatorial candidate of the Lakas–Laban Coalition in the 1995 election.
 He got the fourth highest number of votes in that Senate race.
 In 1998, he bolted Lakas and joined the Laban ng Makabayang Masang Pilipino (LAMMP) and supported Joseph Estrada in the presidency contest.
 He was selected as Senate Majority Floor Leader the same year.
 In 1999, he was among those who voted in favor of the ratification of the Visiting Forces Agreement.

 When Marcelo Fernan died of cancer the same year, he made concessions with Blas Ople in sharing the seat of the Senate President.
 They agreed that Ople will serve as Senate President from 1999 to 2000 and he would serve from 2000 to 2001.
 Ople served his term from July 1999-July 2000.
 Drilon was installed as Senate President in July 2000.

 In October 2000 he issued a statement about the Juetengate Scandal of President Joseph Estrada.
 He was removed the next month through a Senate revamp and Aquilino Pimentel Jr. was installed as Senate President (Drilon would also be succeeded by his son Aquilino Pimentel III as Senate President in 2016).
 In December 2000, an impeachment case was filed against President Estrada in the Senate.
-During the January 13, 2001 session of the impeachment proceedings, he was one of those who voted in favor of the opening of a mysterious second bank envelope.
+During the January 13, 2001, session of the impeachment proceedings, he was one of those who voted in favor of the opening of a mysterious second bank envelope.
 Their vote was outnumbered and Drilon was remembered as the Senator who cried in front of Senate President Pimentel together with Senator Loren Legarda, as impeachment lawyers walked out of the session hall in protest.
 Joseph Estrada was subsequently ousted that very evening by what would be remembered as the second EDSA People Power Revolution.
 Drilon allowed Pimentel to occupy the Senate presidency until the end of the regular session in June 2001.

+When the session resumed in July 2001, Pimentel was replaced by Drilon as Senate President.
+Pimentel bolted the administration coalition and joined forces with the opposition coalition.